Venafi/Receipes/README.md

 ## Purpose

 This PowerShell script automates the creation of cloud providers and cloud keystores within a Venafi platform.
-It utilizes GraphQL mutations to interact with the Venafi API and reads configuration data from a provided CSV file.
+It utilizes GraphQL mutations to interact with the Venafi platform and reads configuration data from a provided CSV file.

 ## Author